 Some plans offer extensive preventive care services without copays.
-Other plans offer rebates for various health clubs and facilities or rebates if you commit to certain healthy activities, such as smoking cessation, weight loss, or health monitoring.
+Other plans offer rebates for use of health clubs and facilities, or if you commit to certain healthy activities, such as smoking cessation, weight loss, or health monitoring.
 While certain plans may cover alternative health care, such as chiropractic or acupuncture, many do not.
 Don’t be afraid to make a call to better understand the wellness benefits included with your coverage.

 When you buy health insurance through Freelancers Union, a portion of your purchase goes right back to the freelance workforce — at no additional cost to you.

-Even if you are young and healthy, you do need insurance.
+Even if you are young and healthy, you need insurance.
 One accident, illness, or injury could be financially devastating.
-While the federal penalty for not having health insurance, otherwise known as the individual mandate, has been reduced to $0 for 2020 (and thus functionally is no longer in effect), residents of DC, Massachusetts, and New Jerseys still enforce penalties that can range from under $300 to over $1,000 each year.
-More states are considering imposing such penalties for 2020.
+While the federal penalty for not having health insurance is no longer in effect, D.C., Massachusetts, California, Vermont, Rhode Island, and New Jersey all enforce penalties that can range from under $300 to over $1,000 each year.

 If your plan is ending, you can shop for a new plan during the current Open Enrollment period — which ends on Sunday, December 15 — on our benefits platform or state exchanges.

-Under the ACA, you may be eligible for a subsidy or tax credit towards your health plan if your modified adjusted gross income (MAGI) is between 100 and 400 percent of the Federal Poverty Level for your size of household and you are not eligible for Medicaid, Medicare, or employer-sponsored ACA-compliant insurance.
-If your income is below 100 or 138 percent (depending on your state of residence) of the FPL, you are eligible for Medicaid rather than ACA subsidies, and if you are 65 or older, you are eligible for Medicare rather than subsidies.
+Under the ACA, you may be eligible for a subsidy or tax credit toward your health plan if your modified adjusted gross income is between 100% and 400% of the federal poverty level for your household size and you are not eligible for Medicaid, Medicare, or employer-sponsored ACA-compliant insurance.
+If your income is below 100% or 138% (depending on your state of residence) of the federal poverty level, you are eligible for Medicaid rather than ACA subsidies.
+If you are 65 or older, you are eligible for Medicare rather than subsidies.
 To determine your eligibility, visit here.
-If you think you are eligible for a subsidy, our platform will also connect you to your local exchange for relevant information.
+If you think you are eligible for a subsidy, our platform will connect you to your local exchange for relevant information.

-Open Enrollment for 2020 coverage began on Friday, November 1, 2019 and runs until Sunday, December 15, 2019 in most states.
+Open Enrollment for 2021 coverage began on Sunday, November 1, 2020, and runs until Tuesday, December 15, 2020, in most states.
 During this time, you can enroll in a new plan or change your current plan.
 States offering extended open enrollment periods include California, Colorado, Connecticut, Florida, Massachusetts, Minnesota, New York, Rhode Island, and Washington, DC.
-To make sure coverage for 2020 is in place on January 1st, you will need to enroll in and pay for a new plan by December 15, 2019.
+To make sure your coverage for 2021 is in place on January 1, you will need to enroll in and pay for a new plan by December 15, 2020.

 Under the Affordable Care Act, insurance plans for individuals are offered at five tiers:

-While higher tiers may be more expensive up front, that isn’t always the case.
-Additionally, the total amount you pay for covered services may be lower even in a plan with higher monthly premiums.
+While higher tiers may be more expensive up front, that isn’t always the case, and the total amount you pay for covered services may be lower.
 Compare prices carefully in order to find the plan that offers the best value for your individual circumstances.
-While all ACA-compliant plans must offer the same ten essential health benefits, some plans offer extra benefits that may be particularly valuable to you or your family.
-Also, plans may differ in which providers you can access and certain preventive services and benefits.
-Compare plans in different tiers carefully before making your final selection, as you won’t be able to change insurance plans until 2020.
+While all ACA-compliant plans must offer the same 10 essential health benefits, some plans offer extra benefits that may be particularly valuable to you or your family.
+Also, plans may differ in which providers you can access, as well as certain preventive services and benefits.
+Compare plans in different tiers carefully before making your final selection, as you won’t be able to change insurance plans until the next open enrollment period.

 Yes, but only if you qualify for a special enrollment period by:

-If any of these special circumstances apply, you may be eligible for a special enrollment period.
-If you don’t enroll during the Open Enrollment period and you don’t have a qualifying event that will allow you to enroll during a special enrollment period, you will be locked out and unable to buy ACA health insurance until Open Enrollment in 2020, although you will still be eligible for Short-Term Health Insurance Plans.
+If any of these special circumstances apply, you may be eligible to enroll for a limited amount of time after the event.
+If you don’t enroll during the open enrollment period and you don’t have a qualifying event, you will be unable to buy ACA health insurance until open enrollment in 2021, although you will still be eligible for Short-Term Health Insurance Plans.

 You have three options: